Bob Gerard: Post-war racing career

-Towards the end of the war Gerard purchased his first true racing car, paying Reg Parnell £1000 for ERA R4A.
+Towards the end of the war, Gerard purchased his first true racing car, paying Reg Parnell £1000 for ERA R4A.
 Using his engineering background and immaculate attention to detail, and by cannibalising sister car R6B for spares, Gerard managed to get R4A running in time for the Cockfosters demonstration in mid-1945.
 At the same run Gerard's wife, Joan, also demonstrated the old Riley Sprite.

-Prior to the 1946 season Gerard decided to equip himself with a more potent mount.
+Prior to the 1946 season, Gerard decided to equip himself with a more potent mount.
 While both Bob and Joan Gerard continued to use R4A for a string of hillclimbing and sprint victories, newly purchased ERA R14B was rebuilt and modified for circuit racing.
 Gerard's major changes to the pre-war design were to fit a preselector gearbox and to change the Zoller-type supercharger for a smaller, but more efficient Murray-Jamieson design.
 He also later changed the car's outward appearance, switching the old-fashioned upright radiator to one with a far more raked cowl, lowering the bonnet line to accommodate this.

-Over the next five years Bob Gerard used R14B to great effect.
+Over the next five years, Gerard used R14B to great effect.
 He scored three consecutive victories in the Empire Trophy and two victories in the Jersey Road Race between 1947 and 1949, as well as regularly finishing in the top ten in many international standard events.
 In the first British Grand Prix, in 1948, Gerard drove the decade-old R14B to third place, beaten only by the brand new works' Maserati 4CLT/48s of Italian greats Luigi Villoresi and Alberto Ascari.
 The following year he went one better, taking second, again to a Maserati, this time driven by Swiss ace Toulo de Graffenried.
 His two wins and a Grand Prix second placing, along with seventh in the 1949 International Trophy race at Silverstone, earned Gerard the British Racing Drivers' Club's prestigious Gold Star award for 1949.